deividAlfa/stm32_soldering_iron_controller/README.md

             * Auto-reload preload: Enable
             * Master/Slave mode: Disable
             * Trigger event selection: Reset
-            * Prescaler: Don't care, adjusted within the program.
-                         Consider that the routine is designed for the timer running at CPU speed.
+            * Prescaler: Don't care, it's adjusted within the program.
+It asumes the timer runs at CPU speed.
                          Some timers may take haf the clock speed, depending on the bus!
-                         If the timer uses FCY/2, use #define DELAY_TIMER_HALFCLOCK in board.h!
+In that case use **#define DELAY_TIMER_HALFCLOCK** in board.h!
                          Check the Clock config in CUBEMX!
             * Period: Don't care, it's adjusted within the program.
             * NVIC settings: General enabled.